Praveen2795/Basic-Data-Analysis-Projects/README.md

 # Basic Data Analysis Projects

 ## Motivation:
-This repository is created to contain ost of the basic data analysis projects using Python as a programming language.
+This repository was created to contain ost of the basic data analysis projects using Python as a programming language.

 ## Libraries used:
 - Pandas